 DT 500 MAG: – Tell us a bit about your creative process and what environment you like to work in?

 ÁRON: – As a photographer, I have to improvise a lot or just float with the real life and catch the moments.
-Mostly there are no floor plans or exact angles for us but you have to get something in your mind before you get on location, so briefing and research is a very important part of the process.
-During commercial shootings, I compose the scenery and the area of the models and I let them act naturally.
-They are mostly pro athletes, musicians, and models and they have clue about why they are there, how they want to look in the photos.
-The trust goes both ways and it’s way easier to work in a happier atmosphere.
+Mostly there are no floor plans or exact angles for us, but you have to get something in your mind before you get on location, so briefing and research is a critical part of the process.
+During commercial shootings, I compose the scenery and the area of the models, and I let them act naturally.
+They are mostly pro athletes, musicians, and models and they have a clue about why they are there, how they want to look in the photos.
+The trust goes both ways, and it’s way easier to work in a happier atmosphere.
 This is the key also when I’m shooting street portraits anywhere in the world.

 ” With a small conversation, a few questions or just a smile you can get closer and deeper to your models, it doesn’t matter if he or she is a pro athlete, a rock star or just a monk in Buddhist temple.”